cwendorf/EASI/docs/Functions/README.md

 Suffix | Description
 --- | ---
-_Data_ | functions that summarize or represent raw data _Means_| functions that examine all individual groups or level means _Difference_ | functions that examine a difference/comparison among two group or level means _Contrast_ | functions that examine a contrast among all of the group or level means _Pairwise_ | functions that examine all possible unadjusted pairwise comparisons among the group or levels means
+_Data_ | functions that summarize or represent raw data _Means_| functions that examine all individual group or level means _Difference_ | functions that examine a difference/comparison among two group or level means _Contrast_ | functions that examine a contrast among all of the group or level means _Pairwise_ | functions that examine all possible unadjusted pairwise comparisons among the group or levels means